How a parade that honors African American youth lifts up the entire community

 So in the late summer of that year, he gathered the paperboys at the Chicago Defender, gave them bikes to decorate and musical instruments to play and organized the boys as they paraded down Grand Blvd., shouting for their neighbors to come join the procession.

-Eighty-seven years later this Saturday, the Bud Billiken Parade, named after the editor of the paper’s children’s section, will march down the same route, culminating in the center of Washington Park, where families will have gathered since sunrise in anticipation for the festivities, according to Myiti Sengstacke-Rice, the vice president on the board of directors for the Chicago Defender Charities, which runs the Bud Billiken Parade.
+Ninety years later, the Bud Billiken Parade, named after the editor of the paper’s children’s section, will march down the same route, culminating in the center of Washington Park, where families will have gathered since sunrise in anticipation for the festivities, according to Myiti Sengstacke-Rice, the vice president on the board of directors for the Chicago Defender Charities, which runs the Bud Billiken Parade.

 “It’s almost like a family reunion,” Sengstacke-Rice said.
 “People get out there early in the morning, as early as 6 in the morning, and they’re barbecuing with their families.”